kaabl/SlideInsight/README.md

 ## Slide Insight

 This repository contains a collection of notebooks for gaining insights into presentation slides through multimodal AI models.
-The goal is to compare different models and how they perform on summarizing the content of presentation slides.
+The goal is to [compare different models](Test_Models.ipynb) and how they perform on summarizing the content of presentation slides.
 This is not implemented through text-to-text models but rather through image-to-text (multimodal) models.
+Another goal is to establish a workflow that is capable of [grouping Slides](Text_Embedding.ipynb) from multiple presentations together based on their representation as a word embedding.
+This helps to gather all available information concerning one specific topic.

 To access the models, a [free Service from Github](https://github.com/marketplace/models) is used.